- New Building: O'Brien Hall

 - 300+ journal articles in print or in press in 46 different journals since January 2010

 - All course instructors are full-time or adjunct faculty, no business courses taught by graduate assistants

 - Over 22,000 worldwide

 - MBA - on campus, fully online, and in Kohler (among nation’s largest 35 part-time programs, ranked in US News & World Report as top 50 Part-time program); joint programs with Law, Political Science, and Communication

 - Executive MBA – a hybrid online / in person program; students typically meet every other Saturday over the 17-month program (recently ranked in US News & World Report as 13th best EMBA program)

-- Master's programs in Accounting, Applied Economics, Corporate Communication, Leadership, Human Resources, and Supply Chain Management.
-Graduate certificate in Business and Managerial analytics
+- Master's programs in Accounting, Applied Economics, Corporate Communication, Management, and Supply Chain Management.
+Graduate certificate in Business and Managerial Analytics

 Accounting, Business Analytics, Business Economics, Entrepreneurship, Finance, Human Resources, Information Systems, International Business, Marketing, Operations and Supply Chain Management, and Real Estate

 - Joint Degree Programs